WestonHanners/HSCoreDataTools/README.md

 - Save to RootContex - Not sure how deep you are in your context tree, this method will save to the root for you.

 - Context Naming - This really helps when debugging, all contexts now have a contextName property for you to set/read.
+(This will be deprecated once iOS8 is released.)

 ### HSRootCoreDataStack